 Once an invoice is received, it should be date stamped (often by the accounts payable department).
 The contract manager or the qualified receiver is responsible for verifying that the individual deliverables or services were delivered as described, and that unit costs match the contract payment schedule.
 The contract manager is also responsible for verifying that the total payment for each deliverable or service, and the total contract payment to date (this invoice combined with all previous invoices) does not exceed the maximum value of the contract.

-Section 6.3.6.b.1 of the Core Policy and Procedures Manual (CPPM) states that ministries must keep and maintain a contract summary record for all service contracts.
+Section 6.3.6.b.1 of the Core Policy and Procedures Manual (CPPM) states that ministries must keep and maintain a Contract Summary (PDF, 113KB) record for all service contracts.
 Statements of accounts must include a calculation of fees (plus applicable taxes) and expenses.

 If travel expenses apply to the contract, check that copies of the receipts are attached to the invoice for those being claimed (refer to section 10.3.15 of the CPPM).
 The contract should identify which group rates apply to the expenses, and any expense claims made must be consistent.
 The Group rates for contractors are as per the links below: